confluentinc/confluent-kubernetes-examples/hybrid/clusterlink/ccloud-as-destination-cluster/README.md

 ## CCLOUD setup
 - Create a dedicated a cluster in the Confluent Cloud.
 Dedicated cluster is required for cluster linking.
 Standard cluster should be good for creating topics
 - Create an API Key with `Global Access`.
-You can create API key in `Cluster Overview -> Data Integartion -> API Keys`
+You can create API key in `Cluster Overview -> Data Integration -> API Keys`
 - Create a file `basic.txt` with API Key and API secret in this format
 ```
 username=<API-KEY>